sibowler/brewpi-brewometer/README.md

 Once the files have been copied across, you'll need to refresh the web interface and restart the script to start logging.

+Calibration:

+To enable calibration for a brewometer create GRAVITY.<colour> or TEMPERATURE.<colour> files in the /home/brewpi/brewometer folder.
+Example files have been provided to show the syntax.

+i.e. To calibrate a Red Brewometer's temperature, a TEMPERATURE.red file should be created with the calibration settings inside.